Perfect Pumpkin Sourdough Bread Pudding

 Ingredients

-• ¾ cup cooked pumpkin puree or use pureed butternut squash
+• ¾ cup pumpkin puree or use pureed butternut squash

 • 1 cup heavy cream